Pop Open Your Creativity with the Jack in the Box Quilt Block Tutorial 🎁💥🧵

 Note, too, that the 'Patch #'s' are sometimes words.
 This is to make it easier to keep track of the units between both methods.

-The pink chart is for the Connector Corners technique.
+The green chart is for the Folded Corners technique and traditional piecing.

 Choose your method and cut from the appropriate chart.